ietf-wg-jose/json-web-proof/draft-jmiller-json-proof-algorithms.md

 # Background

-JWP defines a clean abstraction around the parts of a container binding together a protected header and one or more payloads.
-It does not define any details about the interactions between an application and the cryptographic libraries that implement proof-supporting algorithms.
+JWP defines a container that binds together a JSON protected header with one or more opaque payloads and a cryptographically generated proof value.
+It does not specify the details necessary to implement a proof-supporting algorithm (JPA) or suggest how applications interact with JPA library interfaces.

-Due to the nature of ZKPs, this specification also documents the subtle but important differences in proof algorithms versus those defined by the JSON Web Algorithms RFC.
+This specification also documents the subtle but important differences inherent in ZKP-based JPAs versus those defined by the JSON Web Algorithms RFC.
 These changes help support more advanced capabilities such as blinded signatures and predicate proofs.

-# Algorithm Basics
+# Fundamental Interactions

-The four principle interactions that every proof algorithm MUST support are `[sign](#sign)`, `[verify_signature](#verify-signature)`, `[prove](#prove)`, and `[verify_proof](#verify-proof)`.
+The four principle interactions that every JPA MUST support are `[sign](#sign)`, `[verify_signature](#verify-signature)`, `[prove](#prove)`, and `[verify_proof](#verify-proof)`.

-Some algorithms MAY also support two additional interactions of `[request_signature](#request-signature)` and `[request_proof](#request-proof)`.
-While these do not use a JWP container as input or output, they are included here in order to maximize interoperability across proof algorithm implementations.
+Some JPAs MAY also support two additional interactions of `[request_signature](#request-signature)` and `[request_proof](#request-proof)`.
+While these do not use a JWP container as input or output, they are included here in order to maximize interoperability across JPA implementations.

 ## Sign

-The JWP is first created as the output of a proof algorithm's `sign` operation.
+The JWP is first created as the output of a JPA's `sign` operation.

 TODO: